1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 Todos.addEventListener('save', App.render);
 ```

 ## #6.
-Setup All Global Event Listeners in One Place
+Group Setting Up Event Listeners

 It is essential to know exactly where the global event listeners are set.
-A good place to do that is in the App init method.
+An excellent place to do that is in the App init method:

 ```js
 init() {